(Back to California Haunted Index)

 An apparition of a young lady was often seen looking out one of the windows in an upstairs bedroom, waiting for someone to come.
 Her presence could be felt by others.
 A sense of sorrow could be felt by psychic-prone people.

-The living were treated to unexplained thumps, bangs, strange noises, cold spots, which would naturally wake people up to the fact that they were not alone.
+The living were treated to unexplained thumps, bangs, strange noises and cold spots, which would naturally wake people up to the fact that they were not alone.

 Crying of the unhappy, heart broken young lady could be heard at various times.